 The primary purpose of using ladybugs is as a beneficial insect that provides pest control by eating the “bad bugs.”
 They are particularly useful in combating aphids, which is a major tormentor of year-round greenhouses, which stay warm and humid (great breeding conditions for aphids).

 A common alternative to ladybugs (technically called “ladybird beetles” but we’ll stick to simple ladybugs) are lacewings, which can actually eat more aphids than ladybugs.

 You can invite ladybugs to your garden by using pollinating flowers, like alyssum, fennel marigolds and others.
-Ladybugs will eat both insects and pollens, so planting your garden with their food will naturally attract them.
+Ladybugs will eat both insects and pollen, so planting your garden with their food will naturally attract them.

 If you have a greenhouse and you’re growing in the warmer months, this also means inviting the ladybugs into your greenhouse by keeping screens off and using flowers.
-Yes, this does allow the bad bugs to come in as well, but in our experience the bad bugs are likely getting in one way or another, unless your running a completely sanitary commercial greenhouse (see previous blog on pest prevention in the greenhouse).
+Yes, this does allow the bad bugs to come in as well, but in our experience the bad bugs are likely getting in one way or another, unless you’re running a completely sanitary commercial greenhouse (see previous blog on pest prevention in the greenhouse).
 Instead, we try to create a balanced healthy ecosystem that has both bad and good bugs.
 Insects are part of the natural environment and they don’t always mean “disaster.”
 They just need to be properly controlled.

-2. Purchase ladybugs
+- Purchase ladybugs

 Tips to keep in mind when using ladybugs

 Know what they look like!
 Before reaching maturity, young ladybugs look very different, kind of like tiny alligators (right).
 Make sure you keep them around.